This unstuffed peppers recipe turns classic stuffed peppers into an easy one-pot dinner with ground beef, rice and a rich tomato sauce.

 close up shot of black serving spoon digging into skillet of stuffed pepper casserole

-I love sprinkling over fresh coriander/cilantro once the cheese has melted.
-I also sometimes serve with avocado (or guacamole) and a dollop of sour cream, but these are both optional.
+I love finishing this with fresh coriander/cilantro once the cheese has melted.
+I’ll also sometimes serve it with avocado (or guacamole) and a dollop of sour cream, but both are optional.

-Alrighty, let’s tuck into the full recipe for this stuffed peppers casserole shall we?!
+Alrighty, let’s tuck into the full recipe for this unstuffed peppers casserole shall we?!

 overhead shot of unstuffed peppers in white bowl with silver fork